 There are different guidelines for each Medicaid funding option, including which populations can self-direct care and which services can be self-directed.
 However, the Centers for Medicare & Medicaid Services (CMS) has several overarching requirements:

 Self-direction emerged out of the Civil Rights Movements of the 1960s and gained additional traction through the 90s and early 2000s, increasing in major adoption through the last decade.
-With a history of growth over the last 20 years, COVID-19 accelerated this trend dramatically.
-Data from Annkissam (creators of the leading self-direction platform acquired by HHAeXchange), showed a 20% increase in self-directed services for the first nine months of 2020, compared to 7.5% in prior years.
+With a history of growth over the last 20 years, the COVID-19 pandemic accelerated this trend dramatically.
+Data from HHAeXchange showed a 20% increase in self-directed services for the first nine months of 2020, compared to 7.5% in prior years.

 Since the pandemic began, CMS has been encouraging states to expand or adopt self-direction in its Appendix K: Emergency Preparedness and Response Instructions for 1915(c) waivers.
-Self-directed services are especially useful during this time for three primary reasons:
+Regardless of whether it is a pandemic, natural disaster, or national emergency like war or foreign attacks, self-directed services are especially useful during times of crisis for three primary reasons:

-Addresses worker limitations – Individuals can hire from a broader pool of potential workers.
-This flexibility is critical due to direct care worker shortages and closures of community and day programs.
+Individuals can hire from a broader pool of potential workers.
+This flexibility is critical due to direct care worker shortages and closures of community and day programs in the case of an emergency.

-We expect to see self-direction playing a larger role in the delivery of Home and Community-Based Services (HCBS) well beyond the pandemic for numerous reasons.
+We expect to see self-direction playing a larger role in the delivery of Home and Community-Based Services (HCBS) for numerous reasons.

 The scene is set for self-direction to grow.
 How can HCBS providers prepare?